 - Embedded objects

 Re-certification courses are available for this course.

-Emergency First Aid, CPR and AED – This is a 8 hour course that comes standard with CPR level “A”.
+Emergency First Aid, CPR, and AED – This is an 8-hour course that comes standard with CPR level “A”.
 Candidates can opt for a CPR level “C” or “HCP” certificate with emergency first aid with some providers.
 This is a popular and basic first aid and CPR course.
 Re-certification courses are available through the majority of first aid trainers.
-Certificate is valid for 3 years and comes in either a wall mount or wall sized format.
-Course cost is anywhere from 75 to 130 dollars depending on provider and location.
+A certificate is valid for 3 years and comes in either a wall mount or wall-sized format.
+Course cost is anywhere from 75 to 130 dollars depending on the provider and location.

-Both of these first aid and CPR courses teach candidates the basic skills to handle almost any first aid emergencies.
-Certification in these course through credible first aid trainers can boost your resume and build your confidence.
+Both of these first aid and CPR courses teach candidates the basic skills to handle almost any first aid emergency.
+Certification in these courses through credible first aid trainers can boost your resume and build your confidence.
 Be prepared and take a basic first aid course.